AndyZe/moveit2_tutorials/doc/hybrid_planning/hybrid_planning_tutorial.rst

 What is Hybrid Planning?
 ------------------------
-Hybrid Planning means using a (slower) global motion planner in combination with a (faster) local motion planner to enable a robot to solve different tasks online and in dynamic environments.
+Hybrid Planning uses a (slower) global motion planner in combination with a (faster) local motion planner to enable a robot to solve different tasks online and in dynamic environments.
 Typically, the global motion planner is used to create an initial motion plan offline and to re-plan it if the global solution gets invalidated.
 The local planner adapts the global solution to local constraints and reacts immediately to changes in the environment.
 More detailed information on *Hybrid Planning* can be found for example in this article (TODO: Link article once it is published).

 The architecture that enables *Hybrid Planning* in MoveIt 2 can be seen below: